-Fig1 Statistical distribution of pixel values of BigGAN, StarGAN and StyleGAN2 generated images and real images

-2.1 Algorithmic framework

-As shown in Fig.2, the MaxPix structure consists of a filtering module (feature select module), a feature extraction network MResNet, and a classifier C. The filtering module is a feature extraction network.
-The filtering module uses the MaxSel filtering algorithm proposed in this thesis to perform filtering on the image, making it easy for MResNet to learn distinguishable features to detect GAN-generated images.

-Fig2 MaxPix framework where the Feature select module does not update parameters
+Fig.2 MaxPix framework where the Feature select module does not update parameters

 2.2 MaxSel filter

 MaxPix uses the convolution kernel, as shown in equation (1), as a filter kernel to perform convolution with the image and obtain the filtered image.
 First, MaxPix splits the image channel-by-channel and applies the convolution operation using four convolution kernels.
 This results in the convolution values X(c, i, j )(α1, α2, α3, α4 ) for each point in the three channels, computed in four directions.
 Then, MaxSel compares the convolution values in the four directions at each corresponding location and selects the largest value among them as the filter value.
 For X(c, i, j )(α1, α2, α3, α4 ), the maximum value is chosen from α1, α2, α3 and α4.